openid/ipsie-scim-al1/draft-ipsie-scim-al1-profile.md

 # Conventions and Definitions

-The keywords "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "MAY", and "CAN" in this document are to be interpreted as described in ISO Directive Part 2 {{ISODIR2}}.
-These keywords are not used as dictionary terms such that any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 ## Terminology

 SCIM

 > The System for Cross-domain Identity Management as defined in {{RFC7643}} and {{RFC7644}}

 SCIM Client

 > An application that uses the SCIM protocol to manage identity data maintained by the service provider.
 The client initiates SCIM HTTP requests to a target service provider.

 SCIM Service Provider

 > An HTTP web application that provides identity information via the SCIM protocol.

 Role

 > TODO: Add definition

 Identity Service

 > Acts as the SCIM client, initiating all provisioning operations.

 Application

 > Acts as the SCIM service provider, hosting SCIM endpoints and processing all provisioning requests.

 Note: When SCIM is applied to the context of IPISIE, the Identity Service acts as the SCIM client and the Application acts as the SCIM service provider.
 The document will use the Role terms below for consistency between across IPSIE Profiles.